plone/training/deployment/in_operation.rst

 There's one exception to this rule: the playbook creates a ZEO client named ``client_reserved`` that is not part of the load-balancer pool and is not managed by supervisor.

 The purpose of this extra client is to allow you to handle run scripts or debug starts without affecting the load-balanced client pool.
-It's particularly a good idea to use this mechanism to test an updated buildout:
+It's a good idea to use this mechanism to test an updated buildout:

 .. code-block:: shell-session